 Active Adventures in Cozumel

 For such a small island, Cozumel has a wide variety of activities, from diving to exploring ancient ruins.
 With the Mesoamerican Barrier Reef just off shore, there are numerous diving and snorkeling spots.
-Chankanaab Beach Adventure Park offers beautiful snorkeling right off shore, along with beach chairs, hammocks, a spa and activities like swimming with dolphins.
-In addition, El Cielo, the Money Bar, Palancar Reef and Hotel Cozumel & Resort offer snorkeling right off shore.
+Chankanaab Beach Adventure Park offers beautiful snorkeling right off shore, along with beach chairs, hammocks and a spa.
+In addition, El Cielo, the Money Bar, Palancar Reef and Hotel Cozumel & Resort offer snorkeling right offshore.
 More experienced divers can book a tour to Santa Rosa Wall for a thrilling drift dive.